 Who Can Join?

-The Amadablam expedition is not suitable for novice mountaineers.
+The climbing of Amadablam is not suitable for novice mountaineers.
 Not only does it demand a high level of physical fitness but it also requires some level of expertise in rock climbing and ice climbing.
 Most part of the ascent from base camp is rock climbing.
 One needs to be proficient in fixed rope lines ascent and descent.
 While proper acclimatization is meant to minimize the possibility of altitude sickness it cannot fully prevent it, especially when summiteers have no previous experience with high altitudes.
 Therefore it is highly recommended to have some experience with high altitude trekking before attempting this expedition.
 Being adventurous by nature is not enough to successfully summit the Amadablam; experience and physical fitness is a must.

 What to Expect on Ascent?